 - Where and when maximum signal was heard.

-- Air traffic personnel must not leave their required duty stations to locate an ELT signal source.
+- Air traffic personnel must not leave their required duty stations to locate an signal source.

 - Attempt to locate the signal source by checking all adjacent airports not already checked by other ATC facilities for the following information: